Profile: Pakistani politician Nawaz Sharif

-After becoming prime minister again in 1997 with a comfortable majority, Mr Sharif appeared to dominate the political landscape and exerted a powerful hold over all the country's major institutions - apart from the army.
+After becoming prime minister again in 1997 with a comfortable majority, Sharif appeared to dominate the political landscape and exerted a powerful hold over all the country's major institutions - apart from the army.

-Frustrated by opposition in the parliament, he tried to pass a constitutional amendment that would have enabled him to enforce Sharia law.
+Frustrated by opposition in parliament, he tried to pass a constitutional amendment that would have enabled him to enforce Sharia law.
 He also confronted other power centres - a mob of his supporters ransacked the Supreme Court and he tried to rein in Pakistan's powerful military.

-Mr Sharif was arrested, jailed and eventually sentenced to life imprisonment on charges of hijacking and terrorism.
+Sharif was arrested, jailed and eventually sentenced to life imprisonment on charges of hijacking and terrorism.
 He was also convicted of corruption and banned for life from political activities.

 But an alleged deal, brokered by the Saudis, saved him and other family members from being put behind bars.
-Mr Sharif, along with 40 members of his family, were exiled to Saudi Arabia for what was supposed to be a period of 10 years.
+Sharif and 40 members of his family were exiled to Saudi Arabia for what was supposed to be a period of 10 years.

-Owen Bennett-Jones, BBC Islamabad correspondent at the time, recalls that when Mr Sharif was removed from power, many Pakistanis expressed great relief, describing him as corrupt, incompetent and power-hungry.
+Owen Bennett-Jones, BBC Islamabad correspondent at the time, recalls that when Sharif was removed from power, many Pakistanis expressed great relief, describing him as corrupt, incompetent and power-hungry.